Skip to main content

 This feeling of disconnect is a common narrative in women’s health, a subjective reality that has a deep biological basis.
 It originates in the intricate, elegant communication network of the endocrine system, the body’s own internal messaging service.
 Understanding this system is the first step toward reclaiming a sense of coherence and vitality.

-At the very center of female is a sophisticated biological axis known as the Hypothalamic-Pituitary-Gonadal, or HPG, axis.
+At the very center of female reproductive health is a sophisticated biological axis known as the Hypothalamic-Pituitary-Gonadal, or HPG, axis.
 Think of this as the command and control center for your reproductive hormones.
 The hypothalamus, a small region in the brain, acts as the mission controller.

 It sends out timed, rhythmic signals to the pituitary gland, the master gland situated just below it.
 The pituitary, in turn, translates these signals into instructions for the ovaries.
 The ovaries respond by producing the primary female sex hormones, estrogen and progesterone, which orchestrate the menstrual cycle and influence everything from bone density to cognitive function.